Lyft suffers another letdown in 1Q amid post-pandemic woes

 Perhaps even more disappointing for investors who already have been bailing out of Lyft’s stock, management’s financial guidance for the current quarter came in below analysts’ forecasts.

-Lyft’s stock price fell nearly 11% in extended trading after the numbers came out, deepening a downturn that has seen the San Francisco company’s shares lose more than half of their value during the past year.
+Lyft’s stock price fell by more than 15% in extended trading after the numbers came out, deepening a downturn that has seen the San Francisco company’s shares lose more than half of their value during the past year.

+“I am very aware our current levels of growth and profitability are not acceptable,” Risher assured analysts during a conference call in which he repeatedly vowed to get Lyft heading in a better direction as the year progresses.

 The first-quarter performance represented a dramatic contrast to the numbers announced earlier this week by Uber, the ride-hailing leader.

-Uber’s revenue during the same period surged by 33% from a year ago to nearly $9 billion and also posted huge gains under a closely watched financial metric known as “adjusted earnings before interest, taxes, depreciation and amortization.”
+Uber’s revenue during the same period surged by 33% from a year ago and it also posted huge gains under a closely watched financial metric known as “adjusted earnings before interest, taxes, depreciation and amortization.”
 Lyft posted a $22.7 million profit under this unconventional yardstick in the first quarter, a 59% decline from the same time last year.

 Risher, a Lyft board member and former Amazon executive, has already taken drastic steps in an attempt to turn things around.
 Last week, he announced that nearly 1,100 employees would be losing jobs so he could plow the money pruned from the company’s payroll into lower passenger fares and higher pay for Lyft drivers who work as independent contractors.